 Virginia Space Grant Consortium (VSGC) in conjunction with NASA Goddard Space Flight Center’s Wallops Flight Facility is pleased to announce a professional development opportunity for Community College STEM Faculty.

-This two and a half day residential workshop focuses on the integration of STEM in the NASA workplace with the purpose of assisting faculty in educating students on the importance of teamwork, technical skills and problem solving while introducing them to the missions performed and managed by NASA Wallops Flight Facility.
+This three-day workshop focuses on the integration of STEM in the NASA workplace with the purpose of assisting faculty in educating students on the importance of teamwork, technical skills and problem solving while introducing them to the missions performed and managed by NASA Wallops Flight Facility.

 Briefings and tours will highlight the suborbital and orbital missions and launches conducted at NASA Wallops and around the world.
-The importance of the collaborative work of engineers, scientists, technicians, safety and range control personnel will be demonstrated.
-Participants will also experience a hands-on case study on team work, trouble shooting and real-time decision making.
+The importance of the collaborative work of engineers, scientists, technicians, safety and range control personnel will be demonstrated through the use of Case Studies about real mission challenges faced by NASA Wallops managed missions.

-The workshop will take place at the NASA Wallops Flight Facility on Virginia’s Eastern Shore.
+The workshop will take place at NASA Goddard Space Flight Center’s Wallops Flight Facility on Virginia’s Eastern Shore.
 Hosts from NASA Wallops Flight Facility on Virginia’s Eastern Shore will lead the workshop.
-Upon completion of a post workshop survey and submission of their deliverables, participants will receive a $800 stipend.
+Upon completion of a post workshop survey and submission of their deliverables, participants will receive a stipend.

 ● Sharing NASA missions with the Community College Network